solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/11_00_AppModernization.md

 ### Classic deployment

 In a classic deployment, development and operations staff will typically set up a web server (such as Internet Information Services (IIS), Apache, or NGINX) on physical or virtualized **on-premises** hardware.

 Some web servers are relatively easier to set up than others.
 The complexity depends on what the target operating system is and what features the application and database are using, for example, SSL/TLS.

 In addition to the web server, it is also necessary to install and configure the physical PostgreSQL database server.
 This includes creating the schema and the application users that will be used to access the target database(s).

 As part of our sample application and supporting Azure Landing zone created by the ARM templates, most of this gets set up automatically.
 Once the software is installed and configured, it is up to the developer to deploy the application and database on the system.
-Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via PostgreSQL tools or the pgAdmin tool.
+Classical deployments tend to be manual such that the files are copied to the target production web server and then deployed the database schema and supported data via PostgreSQL tools or the pgAdmin tool.

 The biggest advantage of a classic on-premises deployment is the infrastructure team will have full control of the environment.
 The biggest weakness is they must also maintain every aspect of the environment as well.